faasm/experiment-base/docs/k8s.md

 custom VMs.
 Managed k8s services like AKS will require their own specific setup steps.

+*Make sure that all of your VMs have the remote kubectl port open (`16443` at the time of writing).*

 ### Ansible inventory

 You first need to set up an Ansible inventory containing the VMs you want to set